Intilery/intilery.github.io/docs/guides/validate-schema.md

 #### Schema View

-Schema viloation for the event are shown below in the schema view, clicking on the violation will show "new fields", where you can set the validation requirements and click "Add Field" to recognise this new trait
+Schema violation for the event are shown below in the schema view, clicking on the violation will show "new fields", where you can set the validation requirements and click the save button to recognise the new trait.

 **Note:** Don't forget to click "Save" at the bottom of the screen, new traits are not recorded until you validate and save them to the schema.